cesarvr/blog/content/post/prometheus.md

 ![sidecar-deployment](https://raw.githubusercontent.com/cesarvr/hugo-blog/master/static/prometheus/sidecar-deployment.gif)

 ## Container Patterns

-This article went longer than I though, but now you should be able to create applications with multiple containers and how to achieve this using OpenShift.
+This article went longer than I though, but now we should be able to create applications with multiple containers.
+Also we demonstrate that containers running inside the pod share the same network.
+We are going to use this fact in the next article to create our "Telemetry" container and communicate with other containers.

 If you want to know more about the container patterns you can take a look a this [paper](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45406.pdf).
-In the next post we are going to write our Ambassador container so we can read some usage pattern on any arbitrary servicez.